 -

-Participation Rates: Another common interest crediting method, a participation rate, defines how much of the rise in the given index will be credited to the client for each predefined period.
+Participation Rates: A participation rate defines how much of the rise in the given index will be credited to the client for each predefined period.
 For example, if the client’s participation rate is 60 percent and the index rises 14 percent that year, the client would be credited 60 percent of that rise, or 8.4 percent interest.

 -

 Spreads: A spread or asset fee can be used either in combination with or instead of a participation rate.
-The spread is usually defined as a percentage and will be subtracted from any gain in the index.
+The spread is usually defined as a percentage, subtracted from any gain in the index.
 For instance, if an index gains eight percent each year and the client’s defined spread or asset fee is four percent, this results in a credited rate of four percent for the client.

 Are There Fees on Indexed Annuities?

 Indexed annuities can have high surrender charges that can range from 10 percent to 20 percent.
-They may also have a spread or asset fee, which is a percentage of the interest subtracted from any gain in the index.
+They may also have a spread or asset fee.
+These fees are a percentage of the interest subtracted from any gain in the index.

 Guaranteed Minimum Income Benefit Riders

-An enticing feature included with many indexed annuities is a rider guaranteeing a minimum annual income based on a specified interest rate.
+Many indexed annuities have a rider guaranteeing a minimum annual income based on a specified interest rate.
 The Guaranteed Minimum Income Benefit Rider (GMIB) only applies if a client annuitizes their contract.
 How does it work?

 An annuity with a GMIB has two separate account values:

-- The actual market value of the annuity, which is based on the performance of a specified index
+- The actual market value of the annuity, based on the performance of a specified index

 - The GMIB account value

-The GMIB account value is hypothetical and is only used to determine the amount of income the annuitant will receive when they elect to begin receiving annual income.
+The GMIB account value is hypothetical.
+It’s only used to determine the amount of income the annuitant will receive when they start receiving it.

-GMIBs usually offer a guaranteed percentage of annual interest for a specific number of years, for example, a seven percent guaranteed annual interest rate for the first ten years of the policy.
-It is important that the client understands this guaranteed rate is not credited to the actual market value of the annuity, cannot be withdrawn, and is only the hypothetical GMIB account value.
+GMIBs usually offer a guaranteed percentage of annual interest for a specific number of years.
+For example, a seven percent guaranteed annual interest rate for the first 10 years of the policy.
+It is important that the client understands this guaranteed rate is:

 GMIB riders usually have a rider fee associated with them.
-However, if your client intends to annuitize the policy and use it as retirement income, a GMIB rider offers a guaranteed minimum income amount that will much likely be higher than the income amount from an actual market value account without the rider in place.
+A GMIB rider offers a guaranteed minimum income amount.
+This is especially important if your client intends to use the policy as retirement income.
+It will likely be much higher than the income from an actual market value account without the rider in place.

 Fixed Indexed Annuities

-Last but not least, a third, very important type of annuity exists ― the fixed indexed annuity!
+Finally, a third, very important type of annuity exists ― the fixed indexed annuity!
 This used to be known as the equity-indexed annuity.
-These long-term investments offer a blend of principal protection and potential growth linked to a specific market index, like the S&P 500 index.
+These long-term investments offer a blend of principal protection and potential growth.
+The are linked to a specific market index, like the S&P 500 index.

-Another type of contract between an annuitant and insurer, this annuity acts like a nexus of fixed and indexed annuities and is not to be confused with indexed annuities themselves.
-Fixed index annuities grow at the greater of two outcomes ― the annual guaranteed minimum return rate or the return from a specified stock market index.
-The policy owner is guaranteed to receive back at least all the principal investment in a fixed index annuity, minus any withdrawal charges.
-And since annuities are tax-deferred, those close to retirement age can stow away money with no annual contribution limit.
+The policy owner receives back all the principal investment in a fixed index annuity, minus any withdrawal charges.
+Since annuities are tax-deferred, those close to retirement age can stow away money with no annual contribution limit.

 What Are Interest Rates on Fixed Indexed Annuities Like?